 NS' subsidiary, Thoroughbred Technology and Telecommunications, Inc. ("T-Cubed"), has developed fiber optic infrastructure with companies in the telecommunications industry.
-This industry has experienced a severe downturn.
-As a result of changes in the values of telecommunications assets, T-Cubed is monitoring its carrying amount of these assets, as required by SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets."
+This industry continues to experience a severe downturn.
+As a result of changes in the values of telecommunications assets, T-Cubed is monitoring its carrying amount of these assets, as required by SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," by obtaining an independent fair market value appraisal.
+The appraisal considers, among other items, the economic outlook for the telecommunications and fiber optic network industry and takes into account potential economic obsolescence, in addition to general market conditions including economic, governmental and environmental forces.
 To date, based on the known facts and circumstances, management believes that its ultimate investment in these assets will be recovered, and accordingly, no impairment has been recognized.